nagor2/cryptoFiat/docs/pages/contracts.rst

 .. note::

     This contract is one of the most important contracts of the DAO.
-It mints Dotflat coins, holds all the collateral and the stabilization fund in Dotflat coins, and burns Dotflat stablecoins when the position is closed.
+It mints Dotflat coins, holds all the collateral and the stabilization fund in Dotflat coins, and burns Dotflat coins when the position is closed.

 .. note::